vishnu2kmohan/livy-dcos-docker/DEPLOY.md

-# Interactive Spark with JupyterLab and Apache Livy on Mesosphere DC/OS
+# Interactive Apache Spark with JupyterLab and Apache Livy on Mesosphere DC/OS

 ## Prerequisites